xlladdins/xll/docs/Excel4MacrosT-Z.md

 **TEXTREF**(**text**, a1)

-Text    is a reference in the form of text.
+Text&nbsp;&nbsp;&nbsp;&nbsp;is a reference in the form of text.

-A1    is a logical value specifying the reference type of text.
+A1&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying the reference type of text.
 If a1 is TRUE, text is assumed to be an A1-style reference; if FALSE or omitted, text is assumed to be an R1C1-style reference.

 **Remarks**